Srishti-j18/TaskGenie/README.md

 ##  Bug Reporting

-Feel free to [open an issue](https://github.com/Srishti-j18/TaskGenie/issues) on GitHub if you find any bug.
+Feel free to [open an issue](https://github.com/Srishti-j18/TaskGenie/issues) on GitHub if you find any bugs.

 ##  Feature Request